 not_found_label Specifies the text of the label shown when no items match the filter.

 The list choices may include the following attributes:

 search_key If specified, used instead of text to match against the filter.
+This is required for any entries where text is not a string.

 The widget implements: